Soft and slightly chewy Chocolate Chip Pomegranate Cookies with coconut oil! The perfect festive holiday cookie. No chilling required!

 - 1 large egg (sub 1 tbsp ground flax + 3 tbsp water for vegan version)

-- 1½ cups whole wheat pastry flour* (or all purpose flour, spooned and leveled, NOT packed)
+- 1 ½ cups white whole wheat flour (or all purpose flour, spooned and leveled, NOT packed)

 - ½ tsp baking soda